hideya/ghost-cms/RENDER_DEPLOYMENT.md

 1. **Connect the render branch of your GitHub repo** to Render
 2. **Configure the service** with the build/start commands above
 3. **Add the `.env` secret file** with production values
-4. **Deploy** - Render will automatically build and start your Ghost instance
+4. **Deploy** - Render will automatically build and start your Ghost instance.
+   This process can take more than 10 minutes.

 ## Post-Deployment